Statutory protected sites

 SSSIs are designated under the Wildlife & Countryside Act 1981 where they support habitats and/or species of national importance.
 SSSIs represent our best sites for wildlife and geology.
 Well over half, by area, are internationally important and many play an important part in local culture and economies or provide wonderful opportunities for people to enjoy wildlife and the landscape.
 The natural wildlife and geological features of SSSI’s are irreplaceable parts of our national heritage.
 These are protected in order to preserve their importance, and to prevent damage and development.
 We have many incidents were these sites are damaged through illegal off road driving, dumping waste and development.

 SACs are designated where they support internationally important habitats and/or species listed in the EC Habitats Directive.

 Special Protection Areas (SPAs)

 SPAs are areas which have been identified as being of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds found within European Union countries.
 They are designated under the European ‘Birds Directive 1979’.
 More information about SPAs can be found on the Natural England website.
-(There are no SPAs in Warwickshire, Solihull or Coventry)

 The Ramsar Convention is an international agreement signed in Ramsar, Iran, in 1971, which provides for the conservation and good use of wetlands.
 The UK Government ratified the Convention and designated the first Ramsar sites in 1976.